Neural manifold analysis of brain circuit dynamics in health and disease: Manifold learning for the analysis of large-scale neural datasets

 The formation of extracellular amyloid plaques causes aberrant excitability in surrounding neurons \citep{busche2008clusters}: cells close to amyloid plaques tend to become hyperactive, whereas those further away from the plaques tend to become hypoactive (or relatively silent).
-This aberrant neuronal excitability could potentially have a substantial effect on the neural manifold, and conversely the neural manifold may provide a way to assess the overall impact of network abnormalities.
-To demonstrate this, we generated simulated data based on the data from \citep{busche2008clusters} showing a population of hippocampal CA1 cells (with 50$\%$ normal cells, 21$\%$ hyperactive cells and 29$\%$ hypoactive cells) was re-simulated and modified based on the experiment conducted in \citep{GoPlacecells}.
+This aberrant neuronal excitability could potentially have a substantial effect on the neural manifold, and conversely, the neural manifold may provide a way to assess the overall impact of network abnormalities.
+To demonstrate this, we simulated neural data for the \citep{GoPlacecells} circular track experiment described in \ref{fig:CA1}) using parameters outlined by \citep{busche2008clusters}, i.e., the percentages of hyperactive ($\alpha$) and hyperactive cells ($\beta$) in a given FOV, while conforming to previous studies that observed more than 20\% of neurons becoming hyperactive \citep{busche2008clusters,busche2015neuronal} in transgenic AD mice.
+This yielded a population of hippocampal CA1 cells (with 50$\%$ normal cells, 21$\%$ hyperactive cells and 29$\%$ hypoactive cells).
 Hypersynchrony, which has also been observed in AD \citep{palop2016network}, was not simulated for the purposes of this exercise, to maintain simplicity.
 This disease model mimics the neural activity of hippocampal CA1 cells of an AD mouse (e.g. a mouse over-expressing amyloid precursor protein, \citep{oakley2006intraneuronal}) running on a circular track; we compare it with a simulated control model representing a healthy wild-type litter-mate (Figure \ref{fig:disease}a,b).
 Using MDS and UMAP as exemplars (Figure \ref{fig:disease}c and \ref{fig:disease}d, respectively), NML shows how the aberrant excitability of neurons distorts the neural manifolds for spatial memory in AD (bottom panel) with respect to the healthy control model (top panel).
 While the topological structure remains relatively intact, the boundaries of the set become fuzzier, akin to adding noise to the system.
 To further evaluate this, we examined manifold parameterization measures including decoding performance, neural reconstruction similarity and manifold intrinsic dimensionality for both NML approaches (Figure \ref{fig:disease}e-m).
-In both cases, the AD model's manifold embeddings display worse performance than the control model, although UMAP was able to recover a more behaviourally informative and lower dimensional embedding than MDS.
+In both cases, the AD model's manifold embeddings display worse performance than the control model, although UMAP was able to recover a more behaviorally informative and lower-dimensional embedding than MDS.